sgheartiu/sgheartiu2/_posts/2019-12-07-concert-draft.md

 ## Fan Support Event #6 - Fan Chant Guide Distribution and Download
-To let all Singaenas prepare for the concert, we have updated our fan chant guide at [http://fanchants.sgheartiu.com](http://fanchants.sgheartiu.com){:target="_blank"}, so that Singaenas can practise the fan chants ahead of the concert.
+To let all Singaenas prepare for the concert, we updated our fan chant guide at [http://fanchants.sgheartiu.com](http://fanchants.sgheartiu.com){:target="_blank"}, so that Singaenas could practise the fan chants ahead of the concert.
 We also distributed a condensed fan chant guide on concert day, with a different picture of IU on each day.
 <br><i>[See Facebook Post...](https://www.facebook.com/sgheartiu/posts/1438980372944039){:target="_blank"}</i>

 {% capture images %}